What is The Augustine Honors Collegium?

 The Augustine Honors Collegium is designed for students who desire to challenge themselves academically and who are willing to spend more time reading and writing than the average college student.
 Any student with those desires is encouraged to apply.

 As a reference for the types of academic achievement that would fit the program, the following guidelines have been developed.
-Please note that these are merely guidelines for reference; they are not hard and fast qualifications, per se.
 Interested students who do not meet these qualifications are still encouraged to apply.
 All applications are reviewed, and determinations are made on a case-by-case basis.

 27 ACT or 1200 SAT